 IT is critical for the day-to-day operations of the majority of businesses, and when used effectively it has the potential to drive dramatic growth.
 Though small businesses often do not have a large budget, there are areas of their IT management which can easily be improved – without the need to invest a lot of financial resources.
 Here are five common IT problems facing SMEs, and how to resolve them.

 New technologies do not always slot in well with older systems and applications, and this can result in duplicate data entry and other inefficiencies.
 If you don’t have the time, experience or resources to deal with more complex migrations then the IT project that was supposed to transform your business can end up being painful and time-consuming.
 Thorough planning before an implementation and a migration strategy can help your business to avoid these issues.
 Alternatively reach out to a provider who specialises in zero downtime migrations, and who has the experience and dedicated resources to make the change as painless as possible.

 2. Reactive approach

 “If you’re proactive you focus on preparing.
 If you’re reactive you focus on repairing”.
 Systems need regular maintenance to ensure they run properly and securely, and without that issues can quickly turn into expensive and time-consuming emergencies.
 When there is a process for tracking issues, it allows IT teams or providers to analyse and identify trends.
-Upon further inspection or a trend they may find that the issue is a symptom of a greater problem.
-Instead of solving the same recurring issue every time it crops up, take a proactive approach and find a solution to the root case.
-This would make the issue go away for good, and although your business to be more productive – instead of firefighting problems.
+Upon further inspection of a trend, they may find that the issue is a symptom of a greater problem.
+Instead of solving the same recurring issue every time it crops up, take a proactive approach and find a solution to the root cause.
+This would make the issue go away for good, and allow your business to be more productive – instead of firefighting problems.

 3. Business strategy is disconnected from IT